 Pro-Tip: Park your car downtown and walk the Kim Williams Trail along the Clark Fork River directly to the University of Montana.

-Related: Arts and Culture, Autumn, Bitterroot Valley, Direct Flights, Events, Fall, Family Fun, Farmers Market, Flathead Valley, Food, Getting Around, Missoula, Montana, Montana Fun, Outdoor Fun, Road Trips, Stay, Stevensville, Things to Do, Uncategorized
+Related: Arts and Culture, Bison Range, Bitterroot Valley, Direct Flights, Events, Fall Fun, Family Fun, Farmers Market, Food, Getting Around, Missoula, Moiese, Montana, Outdoor Fun, Road Trips, Stay, Stevensville, Vacation, Wildlife